danallison/danallison.github.io/writings/2025/10/cartoon-magick.md

 In fact, magick often works better when you _don't_ take it too seriously.
 It's a bit.
 It's a bit you are _committing_ to, but a bit nonetheless.
 Cartoons can make this apparent contradiction easier to navigate.

+## Cartoon Physics

+Another way to understand cartoon magick is through the lens of [cartoon physics](https://en.wikipedia.org/wiki/Cartoon_physics).

+Cartoon physics is like normal physics except you're allowed to break the rules if it's funny.
+It's like [jester's privilege](https://en.wikipedia.org/wiki/Jester#Jester's_privilege) but for physics.
+Classic examples include the Looney Tunes character Wile E. Coyote running off a cliff but not falling until he looks down and realizes that there's no ground beneath him.

+One way to think about cartoon magick is that it is the application of cartoon physics to real life.
+This is possible once you understand and internalize the ways in which our perceptual experience of reality is merely a cartoonish representation of a deeper reality that is fundamentally unknowable (afaik).
+The more you internalize these insights, the more you can use humor and playfulness to shift your experience of reality with intention and achieve seemingly impossible things!
+And if that doesn't work, you can at least use humor and playfulness to frame the situation in a way that allows you to enjoy the foolishness of it all.

+To get a sense of what these insights are that would allow for the application of cartoon physics to real life, a good place to start is Steven Lehar's [A Cartoon Epistemology](https://qualiacomputing.com/2022/12/28/cartoon-epistemology-by-steven-lehar-2003/).

 ## The Curriculum

 The following curriculum is my own recommended path for learning cartoon magick.
-You should find your own path, but the curriculum laid out here provides a useful structure that you can follow as much or as little as you wish.
-You can treat it as a linear sequence or as a choose-your-own-adventure landscape.
+You should find your own path, but the curriculum laid out here provides a useful structure that you can follow as much or as little as you wish, __with one very important exception__.

+That exception is the book [_Harold and the Purple Crayon_](https://en.wikipedia.org/wiki/Harold_and_the_Purple_Crayon) by Crockett Johnson.
+This book is absolutely essential.
+It is not optional.
+It is required.
+Harold is the ultimate cartoon magician, living in a reality that is entirely his own creation.
+You must read this book many times and meditate on it.

+Once you have read _Harold and the Purple Crayon_, you may then proceed through the rest of curriculum.

 ### Foundations